What is Conciliation Court Services (CCS)?

 List of Services

-Divorce Mediation is a process whereby parents, with the assistance of a neutral mediator, attempt to reach an agreement regarding living arrangements for their children.
+Divorce/Custody Mediation is a process whereby parents, with the assistance of a neutral mediator, attempt to reach an agreement regarding a parenting plan for their children.
 If the parties are going through a divorce, been divorced, or are a parent who has never been married, mediation services are available to attempt to resolve a child custody/parenting time dispute.
 Both parents will meet with a professional mediator.
-In the session, each parent will be allowed time to express themselves and their needs.
-Mediation may require several sessions in order to reach an agreement on the issues.
 The mediator does not make decisions or give legal advice.
 The parties themselves are responsible for coming to an agreement.
 Mediation sessions are confidential and there is no fee for the service.

 In accordance with a mandate from the Arizona Supreme Court, the Parent Education Program was developed to provide parents information about the mediation process and the effects of divorce, or separation, on children and families.
 This four (4) hour class includes a Mediation orientation, which addresses custody and parenting time options, and other adult issues including divorce and separation, domestic violence and grief.
-The class includes how the family and children are impacted with all of these issues from birth to adulthood.
+The class includes information on how the children are impacted.
 In most cases, Parent Education is mandatory for all parties of a divorce or paternity action in Arizona; however, anyone can contact Conciliation Court Services and arrange to attend a class.
-There is a $50.00 fee for this class.
+There is a $50.00 fee for the class.

 Click here for a listing of additional resources